smlhelp/book/src/debugging/errors.md

 ```
 What would happen if we called `example 7`?
 Again, SML wouldn't know what to do (as 7 is not equal to 5 or 6) and would
 again raise a nonexhaustive match error.
 That is to say, nonexhaustive match errors
 can occur wherever you have some sort of pattern matched cases.
+In order to fix a match nonexhaustive
+error, simply add the case(s) that you are missing.

 #### Should we always be afraid of nonexhaustive warnings?
 The short answer is yes, the long answer is no. It is ok to have a nonexhaustive